---

 The initiative is aimed at making railway level crossings safer in regional areas, with up to $40 million per year, available nationally between 2023 and 2027.

-The Australian Government committed $4 million to the Tasmanian works, with a further $1 million co-investment from the State Government.
+The Australian Government initially committed $4 million to the Tasmanian works, with a further $1 million co-investment from the State Government.

 The funding announcement came at a critical time.